Our Pick: Helinox

 The 1.1-pound listed chair that made real chairs backpack-viable, and still the benchmark.

 Here is a truth every long-trail hiker learns eventually: the misery that ends trips is rarely the miles.
 It is the hours after the miles, eaten standing up, perched on a wet log, or hunched on a sharp rock while your legs stiffen.
 Camp comfort is the cheapest morale multiplier in backpacking, and nothing in your pack buys more of it per ounce than something decent to sit on.
-A chair is the one piece of gear that does nothing all day and then, at 6 p.m., becomes the best thing you own.
+The catch is that a camp seat is pure luxury weight, so this is the one category where our lens, every ounce earns its place, cuts hardest.
+The math runs on a simple ladder: a $10 foam pad at the bottom, the 2 oz Z Seat and the legless Crazy Creek in the middle, real chairs at the top, from the 1.1 lb (listed) Chair Zero to the high-backed and reclining 2-pound-plus loungers that turn a campsite into a living room.

 The short version

-• Our pick is the Helinox Chair Zero (about $98): at 1.1 lb listed it is the chair that made carrying a real chair defensible, and it is still the benchmark the clones chase.
+• Our pick is the Helinox Chair Zero (about $140): at 1.1 lb listed it is the chair that made carrying a real chair defensible, and it is still the benchmark the clones chase.

-• If you are not sure you need a chair at all, spend $10 on the AceCamp sit pad or $34 on the Z Seat first.
+• If you are not sure you need a chair at all, spend $10 on the AceCamp sit pad or $35 on the Z Seat first.
 Most hikers discover the pad covers 80 percent of the problem for 10 percent of the weight.

 SeatBest forListed weightWhat you getApprox. price